zombie0youssra/the-web-is-for-everyone-interactive-functionality/docs/INSTRUCTIONS.md

 # The Web is for Everyone

-Ontwerp en ontwikkel een voor iedereen toegankelijke en gebruiksvriendelijke website voor een opdrachtgever.
+Ontwerp en maak voor een opdrachtgever een interactieve toepassing die voor iedereen toegankelijk is.

 ## Context